Vitamin B12: Definition

 Cyanocobalamin is a manufactured form of B12.
-Bacterial fermentation creates AdoB12 and MeB12, which are converted to cyanocobalamin by addition of potassium cyanide in the presence of sodium nitrite and heat.
+Bacterial fermentation creates AdoB12 and MeB12, which are converted to cyanocobalamin by the addition of potassium cyanide in the presence of sodium nitrite and heat.
 Once consumed, cyanocobalamin is converted to the biologically active AdoB12 and MeB12.
 The two bioactive forms of vitamin B_{12} are methylcobalamin in cytosol and adenosylcobalamin in mitochondria.

 Cyanocobalamin is the most common form used in dietary supplements and food fortification because cyanide stabilizes the molecule against degradation.
 Methylcobalamin is also offered as a dietary supplement.
-There is no advantage to the use of adenosylcobalamin or methylcobalamin for treatment of vitamin B12 deficiency.
+There is no advantage to the use of adenosylcobalamin or methylcobalamin forms for the treatment of vitamin B12 deficiency.

 Hydroxocobalamin can be injected intramuscularly to treat vitamin B12 deficiency.
 It can also be injected intravenously for the purpose of treating cyanide poisoning, as the hydroxyl group is displaced by cyanide, creating a non-toxic cyanocobalamin that is excreted in urine.

+Pseudovitamins and antivitamins

-"Pseudovitamin B12" refers to compounds that are corrinoids with a structure similar to the vitamin but without vitamin activity.
-Pseudovitamin B12 is the majority corrinoid in spirulina, an algal health food sometimes erroneously claimed as having this vitamin activity.
+Pseudovitamin B12 refers to compounds that are corrinoids with a structure similar to the vitamin, but without vitamin activity.
+Pseudovitamin B12 is the majority corrinoid in spirulina, an algal dietary supplement sometimes erroneously claimed as having this vitamin activity.

+Antivitamin B12 compounds (often synthetic B12 analogues) not only have no vitamin action, but also actively interfere with the activity of true vitamin B12.
+The design of these compounds mainly involves the replacement of the metal ion with rhodium, nickel, or zinc, or may have an inactive ligand attached, such as 4-ethylphenyl.
+These compounds have the potential for use in analyzing B12 pathways or even attacking B12-dependent pathogens.

 Deficiency

 Vitamin B12 deficiency can potentially cause severe and irreversible damage, especially to the brain and nervous system.
-At levels only slightly lower than normal, a range of symptoms such as feeling tired, weak, feeling like one may faint, dizziness, breathlessness, headaches, mouth ulcers, upset stomach, decreased appetite, difficulty walking (staggering balance problems), muscle weakness, depression, poor memory, poor reflexes, confusion, and pale skin, feeling abnormal sensations, among others, may be experienced, especially in people over age 60.
-Vitamin B12 deficiency can also cause symptoms of mania and psychosis.
+At levels only slightly below normal, deficiency can result in fatigue, headaches, feeling faint, rapid breathing, pale skin, numbness or tingling, poor appetite, heartburn, poor balance, difficulty walking, poor reflexes, blurred vision, memory problems, depression, irritability, cognitive decline, psychosis, and even dementia, especially in older adults.
 Among other problems, weakened immunity, reduced fertility and interruption of blood circulation in women may occur.